keikhcheung/keikhcheung.github.io/_posts/blog/2020-03-08-Are-we-indeed-smart.md

 ## 0. How do we think?

+{% include figure.html
+    src="/images/blog/Thinking-00.png"
-{% include image.html url="/images/blog/Thinking-00.png" description="Two systems of thinking: fast car and slow, sleepy turtle." %}
+    alt="System 1 as the fast car; System 2 as the slow turtle." caption="Two systems of thinking: fast car and slow, sleepy turtle."
+%}

 At ground zero, Kahneman points out that there are two distinct thinking systems in our minds. *‘System 1’ is mostly autonomous and capable of making fast, intuitive decisions.* It is partly rooted in our evolutionary instinct and, to a certain extent, developed through the years from how we experience and learn about the world. *‘System 2’ is the slower counterpart.
 It monitors System 1 and is capable of producing deliberate thoughts.* By default, it is idle, remains comparatively dormant, and requires effort to wake it up.
 These two systems coexist and spontaneously interfere with each other without us becoming aware of such an occurrence.
 In the book, Kahneman analyses the interrelations between the two systems.
 Examples about cognition and thinking procedures are in plenty and well detailed to aid in discerning the intricacies of their correlation.
 Here are a few tricky discoveries of cognitive biases, which can apply to the Design & Research environment.

 ## 1. ‘What you see is all there is.’

+{% include figure.html
+    src="/images/blog/Thinking-01.png"
-{% include image.html url="/images/blog/Thinking-01.png" description="WYSIATI: what you see is all there is; what you don't see is all there is not." %}
+    alt="Seeing A in the spotlight; not seeing B at the back." caption="WYSIATI: what you see is all there is; what you don't see is all there is not."
+%}

 Our decisions are based on our judgements.
 Our judgements are based on our understanding.
 Our understanding is based on our perception.
 And our perception is based on what there is——in front and around us——the discoverable.